-- We obtained an understanding of the legal and regulatory frameworks that are applicable to the company and determined that the most significant are the Companies Act 2006, UK Tax Legislation as enforced by HM Revenue and Customs, and International Accounting Standards - We understood how the Company is complying with those frameworks by making enquiries of management, and through discussions with those charged with governance.
-We also reviewed minutes of the Board and gained an understanding of the Company's approach to governance, demonstrated by the Board's approval of the Company's governance framework. - We assessed the susceptibility of the Company's financial statements to material misstatement, including how fraud might occur by considering the controls that are established to address risks identified by the entity, or that otherwise seek to prevent, detect or deter fraud.
-Where fraud risks, including the risk of management override, were considered to be higher, we performed audit procedures to address each identified risk.
-These procedures included testing the appropriateness of journal entries and evaluating the business rationale for significant and/or unusual transactions. - Based on this understanding we designed our audit procedures to identify non-compliance with such laws and regulations.
-Our procedures involved making inquiries of those charged with governance and management for their awareness of any non-compliance with laws and regulations by officers and employees and enquiring about the methods of enforcing and monitoring compliance with such policies.
+- We obtained an understanding of the legal and regulatory frameworks that are applicable to the Company and determined that the most significant are the Companies Act 2006, UK Tax Legislation as enforced by HM Revenue and Customs and International Accounting Standards. - We understood how the Company is complying with those frameworks by making enquiries of management, and through discussions with those charged with governance.
+We also reviewed minutes of the Board and gained an understanding of the Company's approach to governance, demonstrated by the Board's approval of the Company's governance framework.